 The results from a recent Peeriosity poll created using the iPollingTM technology provide a good background regarding Payroll geographic design at large companies across the world.
 The first question in the poll examined the Payroll geographic model being used at companies today.
 The results were evenly split with half using either a global or a multi-region model and the remaining half using a multi-country or a single country model.

 The second poll question asked about the most significant challenges Peeriosity member companies face regarding moving to a global model.
 For 21% the question wasn’t applicable, since they weren’t a global company.
-23% or members cited difficulty in adhering to global standards as the greatest challenge, and 22% selected differing legal and regulatory requirements for payroll across the globe as most significant.
+23% of members cited difficulty in adhering to global standards as the greatest challenge, and 22% selected differing legal and regulatory requirements for payroll across the globe as the most significant.
 The lack of global systems solutions to fit all of our needs was most significant for 17% of member companies.
 Here are the details:

 A few of the comments from members include:

 - Our biggest challenge was insourcing the operation while keeping our global footprint.
-The nature of the global operations is more than 10 years old, keeping it globally standard as we bring operations in house is the larger barrier still.
+The nature of the global operations is more than 10 years old, keeping it globally standard as we bring operations in-house is the larger barrier still.

-- We currently have a regional based payroll and are moving towards global.
+- We currently have a regional-based payroll and are moving towards global.